-When I think about Product Owner daily duties first thing that pop in my mind is managing Backlog.
-This very important activity is often postponed or pushed into corner because it might be considered boring or not creative.
+When I think about Product Owner daily duties first thing that pops in my mind is managing Backlog.
+This very important activity is often postponed or pushed into a corner because it might be considered boring or not creative.
 When I agree with that this is not a rocket science I don’t agree that creating good user stories are not demanding task.
-In order to create better user stories I recommend couple of things.
+In order to create better user stories, I recommend a couple of things.

 INVEST in good user story

-There are couple of properties that every user storie should cover, and Invest is just a mnemonic for those:
+There are the couple of properties that every user stories should cover, and Invest is just a mnemonic for those:

 - Independent.
 AC’s should not depend on other stories.